vivek0240/gplayforAndroid/Mini-Package.md

 This package is designed for those who use limited Google apps or prefer to install apps on their own.
-In this package you will find the core Google system base, Google Android Shared Services, off-line speech files, Google Play Store, Google Exchange Services _(replaces stock/AOSP Exchange Services)_, Face Detection for Media, Face Unlock, Dialer Framework and the following Play Store applications:
+In this package you will find the core Google system base, Google Android Shared Library, Google Play Store, Google Exchange Services _(replaces stock/AOSP Exchange Services)_, Face Detection for Media, Face Unlock, Dialer Framework and the following Play Store applications:

 * Device Health Services
 * Gmail